Noah Herron

-Noah Scott Herron (born April 3, 1982) is a former American football running back.
-He was drafted by the Pittsburgh Steelers in the seventh round of the 2005 NFL Draft.
-He played college football at Northwestern.
+Noah Scott Herron (born April 3, 1982) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Pittsburgh Steelers in the seventh round of the 2005 NFL draft.
+He played college football for the Northwestern Wildcats.

-Herron was also a member of the Cleveland Browns, Green Bay Packers, Tampa Bay Buccaneers, New York Jets, and New York Sentinels.
+Herron was also a member of the Green Bay Packers, Tampa Bay Buccaneers, New York Jets, Cleveland Browns, New York Sentinels, and Hartford Colonials.

-Early years
+Early life and college

-Noah attended high school at Mattawan High School in Mattawan, Michigan.

-College career

-Noah Herron attended Northwestern University and starred in football, where he was a consensus All-Big Ten Conference second-team honoree, the team Co-MVP, and Chicago Tribune Big Ten Conference Back of the Year.
+Herron attended high school at Mattawan High School in Mattawan, Michigan.
+He attended Northwestern University and starred in football, where he was a consensus All-Big Ten Conference second-team honoree, the team Co-MVP, and Chicago Tribune Big Ten Conference Back of the Year.
 Overall, he finished his career with 462 carries for 2,524 yards (5.46 yards per car. avg.), and 26 touchdowns, 72 receptions for 781 yards (10.8 yards per reception) and 2 touchdowns, 16 kickoff returns for 231 yard (14.4 yards per kickoff ret. avg.), fourteen tackles, and one forced fumble.

 Professional career

+Pittsburgh Steelers

-Herron was drafted by the Pittsburgh Steelers in the seventh round (244th overall) of the 2005 NFL Draft.
+Herron was selected by the Pittsburgh Steelers in the seventh round (244th overall) of the 2005 NFL draft.

 Green Bay Packers

 He was signed off of the Steelers' practice squad by the Green Bay Packers.
 In his rookie season he rushed for 123 yards on 48 attempts for a 2.6-yard average and two touchdowns.
 Following the season, the Packers kept him as a third string back behind Ahman Green and Vernand Morency.
 In his second season, Herron rushed for 150 yards on 37 attempts for a 4.1-yard average to go with 29 receptions for 211 yards and three total touchdowns.

 In the 2007 season, Herron was expected to compete with Morency and Brandon Jackson for the starting running back position.
 However, he was placed on Injured reserve with a sprained knee on September 2, ending his season.

-Noah returned to the Packers during the 2008 training camp but was released on August 30 during final cuts.
+Herron returned to the Packers during the 2008 training camp but was released on August 30 during final cuts.

 Tampa Bay Buccaneers

-Herron was signed by the Tampa Bay Buccaneers on November 19, 2008 after running back Earnest Graham was placed on injured reserve.
+Herron was signed by the Tampa Bay Buccaneers on November 19, 2008, after running back Earnest Graham was placed on injured reserve.
 He was released on December 17, 2008.